neo-mc/neo-mc.github.io/pages/unwritten.md

 title: "This page isn't there yet :("
 meta_title: "Yet unwritten page error"
 subheadline: "Feeling Responsive Theme Changelog"
-teaser: "A page displayed when a planned but yet not wrjtten page has been requested."
+teaser: "This is a page displayed when a planned but yet not wrjtten document has been requested."
 header:
    image_fullwidth: "header_unsplash_9.jpg"
 permalink: "/unwritten_planned/"